JuliusTechCo/JuliusGraph/README.md

 ### Web User Interface

-Each time a tutorial displays a graph, you will be prompted with an url as well that redirects to the Julius WebUI.
-This great tool is a work in progress with many features already included, so enjoy it!
+Each time a tutorial displays a graph, it will also display an url to the Julius WebUI, which is a great tool to navigate and visualize the computational graph and all intermedidate results.
 The following are some snapshots for your reference:

 ![WebUI for a non distributed computation case.](assets/webui_1.png)

 ![WebUI for a distributed computation case.](assets/webui_2.png)

 Thank you for reading up to this point 🙌.
-If you are interested in our technology, don't hesitate to get in touch with us.
+If you are interested in using graph computing for your next project,  please don't hesitate to get in touch with us.
 We would love building incredible solutions with you for real world problems.